Stable developmental patterns of gene expression without morphogen gradients

 In order to further investigate the low-velocity attraction basins and the high-velocity ridges that separate these basins, we use a different representation of pattern asymmetry, defining the shifted difference coordinates

-These coordinates measure the deviation from a perfectly symmetric pattern $P_0=(\delta_{AC},\delta_{BD})=(\frac{1}{2},\frac{1}{2})$ in a way that retains information about which of the antagonistic genes becomes dominant.
+These coordinates measure the deviation from an intact pattern with equal proportions of the strongly competing gene pairs, corresponding to the point $P_0=(\delta_{AC},\delta_{BD})=(\frac{1}{2},\frac{1}{2})$ in the phase space of the shifted difference coordinates, in a way that retains information about which of the antagonistic genes becomes dominant.
 Similar latent-space projections have recently proven instrumental in analyzing the temporal dynamics of the emerging gap gene expression pattern \cite{Seyboldt2022}.
-The corresponding average velocities in $(\delta_{AC},\delta_{BD})$-space are shown in Fig.~\ref{Fig-VelocitiesComparison}C. The low-velocity basin, corresponding to $R_{MB}$, occupies the central part of $(\delta_{AC},\delta_{BD})$-space in Fig.~\ref{Fig-VelocitiesComparison}C. Accordingly, perturbed trajectories relax towards the region enclosed by concentric velocity vectors pointing towards $P_0$.
-This is in line with the Waddington picture of canalization \cite{Waddington1942, Waddington1959}, in which developmental stages are seen as successive attractors of the underlying dynamics with the five-stripe pattern representing such an attractor.
+The corresponding average velocities in $(\delta_{AC},\delta_{BD})$-space are shown in Fig.~\ref{Fig-VelocitiesComparison}C. The low-velocity basin, corresponding to $R_{MB}$, occupies the central part of $(\delta_{AC},\delta_{BD})$-space in Fig.~\ref{Fig-VelocitiesComparison}C. Accordingly, perturbed trajectories relax towards the region enclosed by concentric velocity vectors pointing towards $P_0$ (the concentric vector pattern is best seen in the inset), again highlighting the presence of the metastable basin and restoring forces that tend to drive back fluctuations that perturb the intact pattern.
+Overall, the finding of a metastable basin is in line with the Waddington picture of canalization \cite{Waddington1942, Waddington1959}, in which developmental stages are seen as successive attractors of the underlying dynamics with the intact five-stripe pattern considered here representing such an attractor.